Dietary fiber is one of the most important nutritional features of food. Its importance has risen over the years for a number of reasons:-

 3. Isolated and synthetic non-digestible carbohydrates (with 3 or more monomeric units) that are the subject of an authorised health claim.

-The types of fibre that meet the FDA’s definition include the following:-
+The types of fibre which are defined as non-digestible carbohydrates (NDCs) that meet the FDA’s definition include the following:-

 Take a look at the FDA web-site for further updates and bits of useful information (see article).